Lisa Tucker (singer)

 Lisa Gabrielle Tucker (born June 13, 1989) is an American singer, musical theater actress, and television actress who was the tenth-place finalist on the fifth season of American Idol.
-At the age of 10, she landed the role as Young Nala in the Los Angeles production of The Lion King.

 After American Idol, she performed in the American Idols Live!
 Tour 2006 for three months and 60 concerts across the United States.
 After the tour, Tucker recorded a duet with Dionne Warwick on Warwick's album, My Friends & Me.
-Shortly after, Tucker landed recurring television roles on Zoey 101, The Game, The Vampire Diaries, and The O.C., where she played herself.
+She also appeared on The O.C. in a cameo as herself, and had recurring television roles on Zoey 101, The Game, and The Vampire Diaries.
+She began her theater career at the Orange County Children's Theater, and at 11, performed as Young Nala in a Pantages Theatre production of The Lion King musical.

 Life and career

 Early life and career beginnings

-Tucker was born in Anaheim, California to Stanley and Eleanor Tucker, and raised in Anaheim, California, along with her two older brothers: Stanley III and William.

-At nine, she was encouraged by her parents to audition for a production of The Little Princess at the Orange County Children's Theater and she landed a lead role.
-Tucker was selected to sing the national anthem at an Anaheim Angels baseball game.
+Tucker was born and raised in Anaheim, California by her mother Eleanor, a customer service supervisor with Pacific Life, and her father Stan, an attorney.
+She began acting and singing during childhood, including performances with the Orange County Children's Theater and singing the national anthem at an Anaheim Angels baseball game.
+She began her theater career in a production of The Little Princess at age 9.

-At ten, Tucker landed the role of young Nala in The Lion King.
+At age 11, Tucker played the role of young Nala for nine months in a Pantages Theatre production of The Lion King musical.
 Resident director of The Lion King, Frank Lombardi, wrote about Tucker: "Her talent is extraordinary.
 So much so that upon realizing her skills as a singer, one of our composers added a complex vocal arrangement to one of the original songs.
 Lisa sang with a simplicity and beauty that made it seem effortless, even though it actually took great skill and concentration."

-When Tucker was 13, she auditioned for Star Search and made it to the finals and was runner-up to Tiffany Evans.
-Tucker attended La Palma, California's John F. Kennedy High School, graduating in 2006.
+When Tucker was 13, she was a finalist on Star Search and then released her first LP, Please Come Home for Christmas.
+She graduated high school in 2006, after attending La Palma, California's John F. Kennedy High School.